-Big fast meteors are to planets What bullets are to people

-Every single meteor that can get through the lithosphere has the potential to kill a planet dead as happened with Mars.
+Big fast meteors are to planets What untreated bullet wounds are to people Every single meteor that can get through the lithosphere has the potential to kill a planet dead as happened with Mars.
 Animals bleed blood, planets bleed gas, and then they both die.

 Earth's orbital velocity is 110,000 kph.
 So if Earth hit a nearly stationary object, it would hit at 110,000 kph.
-And many meteors are made of Iron, so these are giant 110,000 kph cannon balls, giant cannon balls.
-And if they are big-enough and hit directlyenough, they might punch right through the lithosphere like an anti-tank round.
+And many meteors are made of Iron, so these are often giant 110,000 kph cannon balls.
+And if they are big-enough and hit directly-enough, they might punch right through the lithosphere like an anti-tank round.